caracara6/tgc16-p3-fe/README.md

 * Objective: Search for wine easily by name, relevant keywords, and tasting and olfactory notes, filter by wine-specific criteria such as country of origin, region produced, wine vintage, type of wine (e.g. red, wine, sparkling), and also general criteria such as price range, easy-checkout with an online payment system that accepts credit cards, easy adding to and storing in cart
 <br>

-* Needs: Platform with simple features such as checkboxes and dropdowns which allows for easy search and browse
+* Needs: Platform with simple features such as checkboxes and dropdowns which allows for easy search and browse, clear information about product provided
 <br>

 * Demographics: